 Freeze-drying comes in many different fancy names like lyophilization or cryodesiccation.
 The process itself, however, is quite simple.

 It’s a method of food preservation that involves freezing the food and then lowering the surrounding pressure to remove all the water through sublimation.
 Freeze, then dry—really fast.
 The resulting food product is one with very little moisture (around 1-4%).

 Technically, you can consider freeze-drying as a more advanced method of dehydration.
 Because there’s so little water left on the food, microorganisms won’t have a chance to grow and cause spoilage.
 This is why freeze-dried products often last for 25 years.
 Mountain House has even raised its guarantee to 30 years.
 That’s around 7 American presidential terms!

 Another thing that preppers love about freeze-drying is that it also retains most of the nutritional value of the food, as well as its taste and smell.
 Imagine eating beef stroganoff that smells and tastes like you just cooked it when in reality it was made 10, even 20 years ago.
 All you have to do is to reconstitute it with hot water and you’ll have a nice warm meal.

-Freeze dried food often come in packets, #10 cans or big buckets for long term use.
+Freeze-dried food often comes in packets, #10 cans, or big buckets for long-term use.